riescorp/feathers-vuex-typeahead/README.md

 - You'll need feathers-vuex 1.7.0-pre.23 or greater in order to make this component work
 - You'll need to setup your store first to prove the requiered service
+- Limited to exact search by name only

 ### Steps